 To filter data by datetime, we have iso8601_start and iso8601_end parameters.
 The maximum periods between ‘iso8601_start’ and ‘iso8601_end’ are 120 days for 1-minute intervals, 600 days for 5-minute intervals and 7200 days for 1-hour intervals .
 Without ‘iso8601_start’ and ‘iso8601_end’ specified, the length of the data obtained is the last 120 days.

 Also remember that for US 1-minute interval data, only NYSE and NASDAQ tickers are supported, including pre-market (premarket) and after-hours (afterhours) trading data from 2004.
 5-minute and 1-hour intervals for US tickers are available from October 2020.
-For FOREX, Cryptocurrencies (CC), and MOEX (MCX) tickers, we have 1-minute intervals of trading data from 2009, more than 12 years of data.
+For FOREX and Cryptocurrencies (CC), tickers, we have 1-minute intervals of trading data from 2009, more than 12 years of data.
 5-minute and 1-hour intervals are available from October 2020.
 For most other tickers from most other exchanges, we have 5-minute and 1-hour intervals from October 2020.
 Some of these tickers may also have 1-minute interval data from October 2020, but the availability of this data varies between tickers and exchanges.
 For more information you can visit the Intraday API documentation.

 d_by_datetime = api.get_historical_data(symbol = "AAPL.US", iso8601_start = "2020-12-10", iso8601_end = "2021-04-10", interval = "5m")